Murder of Serena McKay: Mourning and impact

-On April 25, McKay's school, Sagkeeng Anicinabe High School, held a healing ceremony for students and staffs, for which councillors were brought in to assist with.
+On April 25, McKay's school, Sagkeeng Anicinabe High School, held a healing ceremony for students and staff, for which councillors were brought in to assist with.

 A vigil was held in Sagkeeng's powwow grounds at 7 pm on April 27, following a singing and drumming circle.
 Another vigil was held on April 29, this time in Winnipeg, with hundreds marching.
 The vigil began at 6:30pm at Winnipeg's Thunderbird House, where people gathered for drumming and singing.
 From there, the Bear Clan Patrol led the group down Waterfront Drive to Oodena Circle at The Forks, where the vigil would wrap up with drumming and donated tobacco and refreshments.

 McKay's funeral was held at Westwood Church in Winnipeg on 1 May 2017; she was buried in the city as well.

 On 23 June 2017, at Sagkeeng Anicinabe High School's graduation ceremony, what would have been McKay's seat was left empty and marked with a red graduation gown and diploma to honour her memory.
 The school would also grant McKay a posthumous diploma at the ceremony, as well as creating a scholarship in her name.

 In February 2018, about 20 people including McKay's family and friends gathered in front of the Manitoba Legislative Building to protest the perpetrators' reduced sentences.
 Starting at the Legislature, the protesters walked up Memorial Boulevard and through part of downtown.
 The previous month, McKay's mother spoke at the second annual Women's March in Winnipeg.